nproth/pin/README.md

 - There's a number in a semicircle  - that's the number of hours:minutes that the pin will wait for if snoozed.
 Tap it to change the time.

+- The semicircle acts as a slider and adjusts the snooze time.

 - Click the circular pin button to create your pin.